prometheus-community/ipmi_exporter/README.md

 If you are running the exporter on a separate host anyway, it makes more sense to have only a few of them, each probing many (possibly thousands of) IPMI devices, rather than one exporter per IPMI device.

+**NOTE:** If you are using remote metrics, but still want to get the local process metrics from the instance, you must use a `default` module with an empty collectors list and use other modules for the remote hosts.

 ### IPMI exporter